bobbingwide/oik/readme.txt

 Some plugins have been created as separate plugins (e.g. uk-tides).
 Others have been changed so that you can activate them by changing oik settings, so are no longer activatable.

 == Changelog ==
+= 4.7.0 =
+* Changed: bw_get_posts() - Add support for post_name or post_name__in #199
+* Changed Update shared library.
+Split oik_blocks_generate_block into two functions, start and end
+* Fixed: Avoid Warnings for oik options  > plugins Add new plugin #198
+* Tested: With WordPres 5.9.2 and WordPress Multi Site
+* Tested: With Gutenberg 12.8.0
+* Tested: With PHP 8.0
+* Tested: With PHPUnit 9

 = 4.6.0 =
 * Changed: Reconcile shared libraries with improvements for SVG icons
 * Changed: Update language files